Virtual Conference

 Why We Gather

-In light of America 250, this conference will center the lives of the half-million enslaved people living in British North America as the nation moved toward independence—people too often erased from America’s founding narrative, yet essential to its creation.
+In light of America 250, this conference centers the lives of the half-million enslaved people living in British North America as the nation moved toward independence — people too often erased from America’s founding narrative, yet essential to its creation.

 Together, we reclaim our past to strengthen our future — honoring those who came before us, and guiding those who will follow.